Duodenal switch: Disadvantages

-The malabsorptive element of the DS requires that those who undergo the procedure take vitamin and mineral supplements above and beyond that of the normal population, as do patients having the RNY surgery.
+The malabsorptive element of the DS requires that those who undergo the procedure take vitamin and mineral supplements in excess of those needed by the normal population, as do patients having the RNY surgery.
 Commonly prescribed supplements include a daily multivitamin, calcium citrate, and the fat-soluble vitamins A, D, E and K.

 Because gallstones are a common complication of rapid weight loss following any type of weight loss surgery, some surgeons may remove the gall bladder as a preventative measure during the DS or the RNY.
 Others prefer to prescribe medication to reduce the risk of post-operative gallstones.

-Like RNY patients, DS patients require lifelong and extensive blood tests to check for deficiencies in life critical vitamins and minerals.
+Like RNY patients, DS patients require lifelong and extensive blood tests to check for deficiencies in life-critical vitamins and minerals.
 Without proper follow up tests and lifetime supplementation RNY and DS patients can become ill.
 This follow-up care is non-optional and must continue for as long as the patient lives.

 DS patients also have a higher occurrence of smelly flatus and diarrhea, although both can usually be mitigated through diet, including avoiding simple carbohydrates.

 The restrictive portion of the DS is not reversible, since part of the stomach is removed.
 However, the stomach in all DS patients does expand over time, and while it will never reach the same size as the natural stomach in most patients, some stretching does occur.

 Risks

-All surgical procedures involve a degree of risk however this must be balanced against the significant risks associated with severe obesity.
+All surgical procedures involve a degree of risk; however this must be balanced against the significant risks associated with severe obesity.

 Some of the surgical risks or complications for this procedure are: perforation involving small bowel, duodenum, or stomach causing a leak, infection, abscess, deep vein thrombosis (blood clot), and pulmonary emboli (blood clot traveling to the lungs).

 Longer term risks include the possibility of vitamin and mineral deficiency, hernia and bowel obstruction.
-There is little information as to the longer-term risks (greater than 15 years), as this procedure was very rarely performed prior to the year 2000.
+There is little information as to the longer-term risks (greater than 15 years), as this procedure was very rarely performed before 2000.

-The traditional biliopancreatic diversion with duodenal switch (BPD-DS) led to persistent malnutrition in a subset of patients.
+The traditional biliopancreatic diversion with duodenal switch (BPD-DS) led to persistent malnutrition in some patients.
 However, the loop duodenal switch reduces this risk because it bypasses a smaller portion of the small intestine, but there is no long term information for the loop duodenal switch to fully and accurately compare.
 Malnutrition is an uncommon and preventable risk after duodenal switch.